openmeteo/swb/docs/swb.rst

       The time, in days, needed for the soil to drain from saturation to field capacity.

-   :param dataframe crop_evapotranspiration:
-      A pandas continuous (no missing values) time series.
-It should be in mm (more precisely, in the same unit as the resulting depletion).
-It is the potential crop evapotranspiration (that is, the reference evapotranspiration multiplied by the crop coefficient |K_c|).

-   :param dataframe effective_precipitation:
+   :param dataframe timeseries:
+      A pandas dataframe indexed by date, containing two or three columns with input time series.
+The dataframe and its time series must be continuous and have no missing values.
+The columns are "crop_evapotranspiration", "effective_precipitation", and,
-      A pandas continuous (no missing values) time series.
-It should be in mm (more precisely, in the same unit as the resulting depletion).
-It is the effective precipitation.
+      optionally, "net_irrigation".
+All time series should be in mm;
+      more precisely, in the same unit as the resulting depletion.

-   :param dataframe net_irrigation:
+      The "crop_evapotranspiration" is the potential crop
+      evapotranspiration (that is, the reference evapotranspiration
+      multiplied by the crop coefficient |K_c|).

-      A pandas time series.
-It should be in mm (more precisely, in the same unit as the resulting depletion).
-It is the applied net irrigation (that is, the total applied irrigation multiplied by the irrigation efficiency).
-It is allowed for it to contain only the irrigation events; missing days are assumed zero.
+      The "net_irrigation" is the applied net irrigation (that is, the total applied irrigation multiplied by the irrigation efficiency).

-      This parameter may be ``None``.
+      This column may be missing.
 In that case, we assume that, in each time step, irrigation equal to the theoretically calculated amount is applied .
-If you want to assume zero irrigation, pass an empty pandas time series instead.

-      If this parameter is ``None``, then ``net_irrigation`` is produced as output.
+If you want to assume zero irrigation, pass an all-zero column instead.
+If the "net_irrigation" is missing, then it is produced as output.

    :param float theta_init:
       The initial water content (that is, the water content at the first date